Botanical Name: Mentha sp.

 Exposure: Full sun to part shade

-Attributes: Deer Resistant, Good for Containers
+Attributes: Attracts Pollinators, Deer Resistant, Good for Containers

 When to Sow Outside: 1 to 2 weeks after your average last frost date.
 Ideal soil temperature for germination is 68°–75°F.